datacommonsorg/data/scripts/us_fema/national_risk_index/README.md

 ## Generating Artifacts

-Run `sh/generate.sh`
+Run `sh/e2e.sh`

+Under the hood, this will download the files from source using `sh/download_data.sh` and process them using `sh/process_data.sh`.

-This will generate the following files under the `output` directory
+As a result, the following files will be in the `output` directory

 1. `fema_nri_schema.mcf` holds the Schema for the StatisticalVariables in the dataset